What’s the BIG deal? GMO corn is resistant to bugs and disease. Doesn’t that make GMO corn better than regular corn?

 2. We do know that Monsanto manufactures “Round Up” a herbicide and the main ingredient is “Glyphosate“

-3. We also know that Monsanto’s genetically modified seed is engineered to resist Round-Up.
+3. We also know that Monsanto’s genetically engineered seed is engineered to resist Round-Up.
 This means that if you plant Monsanto’s seed – and treat your crops with Round-Up, you will have a larger harvest because Round Up kills everything BUT the genetically engineered seed plant.

 Below is a table (summary) of CYP Pathaways, their family, their function and specific names.